tmkim/mle-basic/README.txt

         - show details on questions that have been submitted (on submit, on return to question)
         - timer pauses when returning to a question that has been submitted
-            > had trouble with refresh/init, got it fixed by adding conditions to setTimer
+            > had trouble with refresh/init, got it fixed by adding conditions to setTimer ** mostly good for now~

+05/06
+    > work on flagging questions~
+        -- add flag button, save flag info into currExam -- populate sidenav with flag icon
+        ** good! flag populated, sidenav populates, saves, reloads.
+    > work on incorrect questions (when details on)
+        -- update calculateScore to account for details on -- update submitQ
+        -- update showing of explanation
+        -- save both incorrect and correct questions ** good! [in]correct questions are properly saved, reloaded, used for scoring optional TODO: optimize use of correct/incorrect arrays
+    > include toggle for sidenav